ropensci/mapmetadata/README.md

 Optional note about this table: Demo run
 ```
 This table has 35 variables (see 'n of 35' below) but the demo run will only process the first 5 variables.
 If it skips over a variable (as is the case with 1, 2 and 3) this means it has been auto-categorised.
 Variable 4 has not been auto-categorised and is asking you to categorise it.
-You will be asked to categorise a data element with one (or more) of the numbers shown in the [key that has appeared in your plots tab](inst/outputs/plots_tab_demo_domains.png).
+You will be asked to categorise a variable with one (or more) of the numbers shown in the [key that has appeared in your plots tab](inst/outputs/plots_tab_demo_domains.png).
 We input '7' which means 'Health Info' as defined by the key.
 The demo simplifies domains for demonstration purposes; for a research study, your domains are likely to be much more specific e.g. ‘Prenatal, antenatal, neonatal and birth’ or ‘Health behaviours and diet’.

 ```
-ℹ Data element 1 of 35 (5 left to process) ℹ Data element 2 of 35 (4 left to process) ℹ Data element 3 of 35 (3 left to process) ℹ Data element 4 of 35 (2 left to process)
+ℹ Table variable 1 of 35 (5 left to process) ℹ Table variable 2 of 35 (4 left to process) ℹ Table variable 3 of 35 (3 left to process) ℹ Table variable 4 of 35 (2 left to process)

-DATA ELEMENT ----->  APGAR_1
+VARIABLE ----->  APGAR_1

 DESCRIPTION ----->  APGAR 1 score.
 This is a measure of a baby's physical state at birth with particular reference to asphyxia - taken at 1 minute.
 Scores 3 and below are generally regarded as critically low; 4-6 fairly low, and 7-10 generally normal.
 Field can contain high amount of unknowns/non-entries.

 DATA TYPE ----->  CHARACTER

-Categorise data element into domain(s).
+Categorise variable into domain(s).
 E.g. 3 or 3,4: 7
 Categorisation note (or press enter to continue): level of asphyxia at birth Response to be saved is ' 7 '.
 Would you like to re-do? (y/n): n
 ```